 Wages and product costs along with all the other expenses that keep your doors open, cannot be met if the majority of your income is generating a loss.

 Ask yourself this question “How many loss incurring packages can you afford to sell before things come tumbling down?”

 First, you absolutely must have a clear and accurate understanding of how much your treatments are costing you to provide.

 Next, instead of discounting your services and making less money, try value-adding with secondary services so that you always make full profit on your most important services.

-Always keep in mind that when you discount your services you lower their value in the eyes of your clients. this makes it especially hard to get people to pay full price for them in the future.
+Always keep in mind that when you discount your services you lower their value forever in the eyes of your clients and this makes it especially hard to get people to pay full price for them in the future.